top of page

 Dr Thomas Clarke

 After completing his PhD in the Davies Lab understanding how PRMT5 regulates homologous-recombination-mediated DSB repair, Tom was awarded an EMBO Long-Term Fellowship to join the lab of Dr Johnathan Whetstine (MGH, Harvard) to work on lysine demethylases and aberrant copy number gains in cancer.
-He is now working in the lab of Dr Raul Mostoslavsky, (MGH, Harvard) investigating acetylation and the DNA damage response.
+He then moved to Dr Raul Mostoslavsky's lab, (MGH, Harvard) investigating acetylation and the DNA damage response.
+Tom started his own lab with a K99/R01 fellowship at Boston University in Jan 2024

 Dr James Jarrold